Latest posts by Florian (see all)

 Another thing that makes Waterhaul sunglasses special is the fact that their lenses are made from 100% recycled mineral glass instead of plastic.
 These Italian premium lenses (made by Barberini) are polarized and offer full UV protection as well as superior comfort.

-What’s more, Waterhaul offers a warranty and lifetime buyback guarantee on all their eyewear.
-This is part of their circular economy to recycle all of their frames and have none end up in landfill.
+What’s more, Waterhaul offers a warranty and lifetime buyback guarantee on all of their eyewear.
+This is part of their circular economy to recycle all of their frames and make sure none end up in landfills.

 The company additionally completed a plastic audit of their entire supply chain and removed all single-use plastic.
-They also package all their sunglasses 100% plastic free.
+They also package all of their sunglasses in 100% plastic-free containers.

 It’s hard to imagine how high-quality sunglasses could be any more environmentally friendly.

 Check out Waterhaul’s collection here.

 Based in Boulder, Colorado, Zeal Optics is an American company providing outdoor enthusiasts with quality sunglasses and ski goggles.

 Their simple and yet effective motto is “Use less, give back, explore more”, which summarizes their core values brilliantly.

 The company’s intelligent designs use plant-based materials as an alternative to plastic.